4 top tips to help you sail through your year-end appraisal

 The end of the year is approaching, which can mean only one thing: so is your year-end appraisal.
 Extremely common in Luxembourg, this is something that requires serious preparation on your part.
 Here are 4 top tips to help you approach this face-to-face interview in the best possible shape.

-Before giving you a few tips, we should make it clear that in an ideal world, the end-of-year appraisal is not the only time during the year when you can discuss your work, goals and expectations with your boss.
-Hopefully, you have already had several interim appraisals and the year-end one is more of a formality providing an overview of your work and a chance to talk about you and your development.
+Before giving you a few tips, we should make it clear that, in theory, the end-of-year appraisal is not the only time during the year when you can discuss your work, goals and expectations with your boss.
+Hopefully, you have already had several interim appraisals and the year-end one is more of a formality.
+It’s the chance to get an overview of your work, and to talk about you and your development.

 Don’t try and sweep any problems you might have had under the carpet, because your boss will certainly bring them up.